 J. Spencer Hoffman

-Spencer Hoffman specializes in real estate finance, affordable housing and community development, and corporate governance.
+Spencer Hoffman concentrates his practice in real estate finance, affordable housing and community development, and corporate governance.

 Spencer works with a range of for-profit, not-for-profit and individual clients in a variety of real estate transactions including residential and commercial transfers and multifamily housing projects.
 He also provides expertise in Goldstein Hall’s Emerging Developer Program, which helps reduce barriers for new developers and contractors in the affordable housing industry.